Tropical Storm Idalia takes aim at Gulf of Mexico on track toward Florida, forecasters say

 The center's update also included a hurricane advisory for the Cuban province of Pinar Del Rio.

-Forecasters said they expected Idalia to become a hurricane on Tuesday in the Gulf of Mexico and then curve northeast toward the west coast of Florida.
+Forecasters said they expected Idalia to become a hurricane later today in the Gulf of Mexico and then curve northeast toward the west coast of Florida.

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.